Rédah Atassi

-Rédah Atassi (born 16 March 1991) is a Moroccan professional footballer who plays a centre-back.
+Rédah Atassi (born 16 March 1991) is a Moroccan professional footballer who plays UAE Third Division League club TFC a centre-back.

 Professional career

 A youth product of Toulouse FC since the age of 8, Atassi was captain of their reserve side in 2011.
 He began his career with brief spells with Getafe CF B and Fath Union Sport from 2011 to 2013.

 Atassi joined AS Béziers when they were in the Championnat de France amateur, and helped them with successive promotions to the professional Ligue 2 in 2018.
 He made his professional debut with Béziers in a 2–0 Ligue 2 win over AS Nancy on 27 July 2018.

 International career

 Atassi was born in France, and is of Moroccan descent.
 He represented the Morocco U20s in various friendlies in 2011 and the 2012 Toulon Tournament.